mniepert/mmkb/README.md

 ### License
-MMKG is released under the BSD-3-Clause License (refer to the LICENSE file for
+MMKG is released under the BSD-3-Clause License (please read the LICENSE file for more details).

 ### Numerical Data for FB15k, YAGO15k, and DBpedia15k

 Numerical data for the entities in the FB15k, DBpedia15k, and Yago15k knowledge graphs.
 FB15k is a commonly used knowledge graph in the KB completion literature.
 Both FB15k and FB15k-237 can be used with the numerical data.
-The data set and one method for integrating numerical data into a joint machine learning model are described in the following paper.
+The data set and one method for integrating numerical data into a joint machine learning model are described in the following paper (to be presented at UAI 2018).

 https://arxiv.org/abs/1709.04676